Searching Your Library

 Quick start examples

-Before diving into each operator, here are some common searches to give you a feel for the DSL:
+Before diving into each operator, here are some common searches to give you a feel for how it works:

 | Query | What it finds |